Environmental offsets portfolio of the energy sector

 The suggested vision for SIAC, in the context of the project, proposes the following actions:

 1. Turning SIAC into an entity or concrete unit

 2. Comprised by a high-performance work team

 3. Its main role should be the creation and custody of an environmental meta-model of information and knowledge

 4. It must unfold by means of determining and applying concrete rules, standards and protocols

-5. It must interact adequately with the others entities in the sector, create interrelationships with other sectors and promote the interconnection with society
+5. It must interact adequately with entities in the sector, create interrelationships with different sectors and promote the interconnection with the society

 6. Its core endeavor, surrounding the meta-model custody, should be in the intelligent collection of data by and for the sector